-Although the fear exists, stop feeling so worried about it by confronting your debt head on: find out what you owe and crack on with formulating a plan to pay it back.
-'Better the devil you know,' is one of those sayings that is very true when it comes to finance, so take ownership and figure out how you're going to handle it.
+Although the fear exists, stop feeling so worried about the debt and tackle it head-on.
+Find out what you owe and formulate a plan to pay it back.
+'Better the devil you know,' is one of those sayings that is very true when it comes to financing, so take ownership, and figure out how you are going to handle it.

 3. You want the things your friends have